mitotic/slidoc/README.md

 An alternative presentation mode, with two views, is also available for slideshows.
 In this case, notes are not displayed in the normal view but only displayed in the presenter view.

 ---

+## Slideshow mode and quick navigation

+Slidoc features a built-in "slideshow" mode, allowing you to switch seamlessly between scroll view and slide view anywhere in the document.
+Slide view is enabled by clicking on the square (<span>&#9635;</span>) icon on the bottom left.
+The Escape key may also be used to enter/exit slide mode.
+Pressing `?` during a slideshow displays a list of keyboard shortcuts.

+The slideshow mode can be used for quick navigation around the document:

+- Press Escape to enter slideshow

+- Use `h`, `e`, `p`, `n`, or left/right arrow keys to move around quickly

+- Press Escape to exit slideshow

+Concepts: slideshow; navigation

+Notes: Unlike a true slideshow, vertical scrolling is permitted in each slide, allowing essentially unlimited supporting material such as Notes.

+---

+## Paced mode

+Slidoc supports a restrictive type of slideshow mode known as the paced mode, where the user is forced to view the document as a sequence of slides.
+Information about the state of a paced slideshow is saved in the persistent local storage of the browser, using the filename as the key.
+It is enabled by the option:

+    --pace=open_on_end,delay_sec,try_count,try_delay

+* `open_on_end=1` implies that at the end of the slideshow, the document may be viewed as a regular document.
+The default value is `0`, which prevents this behavior.

+* `delay_sec` if non-zero, forces a minimum delay between slides

+* `try_count` if non-zero, forces each question to be attempted at least this many times (except for multiple-choice, where only one attempt is forced).

+* `try_delay` if non-zero, forces a wait after an incorrect attempt.

+The Notes portion of a question slide is hidden until a correct response is received or all tries are exhausted.

+Notes: Slides can normally be advanced only one at a time in paced mode.
+This means that "slide skipping", i.e., forward slide navigation through [internal links](#int-link) is disabled.
+However, if a set of consecutive questions is answered correctly, forward slide navigation is enabled until the next question slide is reached.
+Thus, a forward slide link could be included in the Notes portion of the final question in a sequence (or the following non-question slides) to enable *adaptive testing*.
+If you answer the sequence of questions correctly, you can skip the next several slides, which may contain additional questions aimed at those who failed to answer correctly.

+Concepts: paced mode; adaptive testing

+---

+## Answer tally and concept understanding analysis

+When you attempt each question in a Slidoc document, along with the score, the concepts associated with that question are also tracked.
+The score is displayed on the top right corner.
+By clicking on the score, you can view a list of concepts associated with the questions that you answered incorrectly, sorted in decreasing order of difficulty.

+---

+## Concept dependency analysis

+To analyze concept dependency for lectures and exercises delivered, create a temporary subdirectory and use a command like:

+    slidoc.py --qindex=qind.html --crossref=xref.html ../Lectures/prefix-lecture0[1-6].md ../Lectures/prefix-exercise0[123].md

+This will generate the concept dependency analysis for the first six lectures and the first three exercises in the files `index.html` (concepts index), `qind.html` (questions index), and `xref.html` (cross-referencing info).

+The `qind.html` file has a map analyzing each question for all the concepts it covers, and relating it to other questions which cover a subset of these concepts.

+Concepts: concept dependency analysis; index, questions

+---